-Jobs and pay are growing rapidly in the information security field
+Jobs and pay are growing rapidly in the cybersecurity field

-Information Systems Security Professional Certificate is designed for those who have chosen a career path in information security or want to transition into this field.
+The Information Systems Security Professional Certificate program is designed for those who have chosen a career path in information security or want to transition into this cybersecurity field.

 Format: Classroom / Online